-The color of light parameters can be expressed by the chromaticity coordinates x, y and z.
-These chromaticity coordinates are obtained by taking the ratios of the tristimulus values (X, Y and Z) to their sum.
-The tristimulus values X, Y and Z and the spectral irradiance are computed in a wavelength range from 380 nm to 780 nm, using a 1 nm interval.
-These parameters, as well as the coordinates u and v, and the color temperature of an external light source can be calculated and displayed in real-time in the AvaSoft-IRRAD module.
+The colour of light parameters can be expressed by the chromaticity coordinates x, y, and z.
+These chromaticity coordinates are obtained by taking the ratios of the tristimulus values (X, Y, and Z) to their sum.
+The tristimulus values X, Y, and Z and the spectral irradiance are computed in a wavelength range from 380 nm to 780 nm, using a 1 nm interval.
+These parameters, as well as the coordinates u and v, and the colour temperature of an external light source can be calculated and displayed in real-time in the AvaSoft-IRRAD module.

-The CRI color-rendering index of a light source is also included in the AvaSoft IRRAD module.
-The color rendering index of a light source with a color temperature <5000K is a measure of how close a light source matches a perfect black body radiant.
-Additionally AvaSoft-IRRAD features a setting for auto-adjusting the integration time during a time sequence measurement, so a large dynamic range can be achieved for applications that have both very high light level and very low light level, such as solar measurements.
+The CRI colour-rendering index of a light source is also included in the AvaSoft IRRAD module.
+The colour-rendering index of a light source with a colour temperature <5000K is a measure of how close a light source matches a perfect black body radiant.
+Additionally, AvaSoft-IRRAD features a setting for auto-adjusting the integration time during a time sequence measurement, so a large dynamic range can be achieved for applications that have both very high light level and very low light level, such as solar measurements.

 AvaSoft-IRRAD enables two ways to display and save calculated output:

 - Data can be displayed as spectral irradiance in µWatt/nm versus wavelength.
-Additionally, the following output parameters can be displayed: radiometric quantities µWatt/cm2, µJoule/cm2, µWatt or µJoule, photometric quantities Lux or Lumen, color coordinates X, Y, Z, x, y, z, u, v, color rendering index and color temperature, and number of photons µMol/s•m2, µMol/m2, µMol/s and µMol.
-The AvaSoft-IRRAD module also displays raw data in Scope mode as well as the X-Y Chromaticity diagram, including parameters, which are useful for LED measurements, such as: Dominant Wavelength, Purity, Central Wavelength, Peak Wavelength, Centroïd, etc.
+Additionally, the following output parameters can be displayed: radiometric quantities µWatt/cm2, µJoule/cm2, µWatt or µJoule, photometric quantities Lux or Lumen, colour coordinates X, Y, Z, x, y, z, u, v, colour rendering index and colour temperature, and number of photons µMol/s•m2, µMol/m2, µMol/s and µMol.
+The AvaSoft-IRRAD module also displays raw data in Scope mode as well as the X-Y Chromaticity diagram, including parameters, which are useful for LED measurements, such as: Dominant Wavelength, Purity, Central Wavelength, Peak Wavelength, Centroid, etc.

 |AvaSoft-IRRAD||Irradiance application add-on software, to be ordered with AvaSoft-Full|